bobombobo/python-obfuscator/README.md

   - Layer 3: Layer 3 is splitting of the code with 1's and i's.
   - Layer 4: Secondary base64 encryption this time with a different method
   - Layer 5: Pickle serialization so it can't be read by a human.
+  - Layer 6: Pickle serialization for no-tamper exploitation.
+When unserialized the code is ran to check if someone has tampered with the code

 custom_input (True/False): If True a custom input of a file will be needed to then be imported as code.
 If False a varaible will be used to determine the code to obfuscate.